trinker/pathr/README.md

 ### Miscellaneous

-As noted above, **pathr** contains a few functions that are not an extracting, replacing, or combining tool.
+As noted above, **pathr** contains a few functions that are not an extracting, replacing, combining, or extracting tool.

 #### Normalizing